sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/vector_calculus/vector_calc_advanced.rst

 orthonormality of the vector frame :math:`(e_r,e_\theta,e_\phi)`.
-On the contrary, in the coordinate frame :math:`\left(\frac{\partial}{\partial r}, \frac{\partial}{\partial\theta}, \frac{\partial}{\partial \phi}\right)`, which is not orthonormal, the components differ from 0 or 1:
+On the contrary, in the coordinate frame :math:`\left(\frac{\partial}{\partial r}, \frac{\partial}{\partial\theta}, \frac{\partial}{\partial \phi}\right)`, which is not orthonormal, some components differ from 0 or 1:

 ::